 Previews are supported for RAW files (in "Grid Mode" or in the Filmstrip) that include JPEGs or bitmap previews in the RAW file.
 Such previews are commonly present in RAW files recorded by digital cameras, but they may be absent in CinemaDNG files, photos taken by phones, or DNG files that were recorded by some third-party applications.
-If there is no embedded preview in the RAW file, then instead of the preview, you will see an icon that says No preview available.
+If there is no embedded preview in the RAW file (and no JPEG file if in RAW+JPEG mode, see below), then instead of the preview, you will see an icon that says No preview available.